On a nonlinear nonlocal reaction-diffusion system applied to image restoration: Numerical experiments

 to obtain $u^{n+1}$.
 Here $c^n = c\left(|\nabla^{\alpha}_{h} u^n|, v^{n+1}\right)$, $\nabla^{\alpha}_{h}$ is the discrete fractional-order gradient, $\mathbf{K} =(k_{i,j})$ is a discrete convolution kernel with adjoint $\mathbf{K}'$, which is obtained from the convolution kernel $k$, i.e. $k_{i,j}=k(ih,jh)$.
 The function $f$ here is only defined on the grid, but we do not denote it.

 In the numerical implementation of the proposed model, the explicit scheme \eqref{eqn:explicit-scheme-v} can be directly computed, and the semi-implicit scheme \eqref{eqn:semi-implicit-scheme-u} can be solved using the DFT and IDFT.
-The image restoration process based on the proposed model is summarized as Algorithm \ref{alg:alg1}.
+The image restoration process based on the proposed model is summarized as Algorithm \ref{alg:alg1}. {The symbol $\odot$ appearing in step 10 denotes element-wise (pointwise) multiplication, i.e. the Hadamard product.}